MOROCCO TRAVEL INFORMATION FROM ACCESS CULINARY TRIPS

 Pick-up & Drop-off Information

-We provide complimentary group airport pick-ups and drop-offs at the specified airports and times on the first and last day of the trip.
-We will be waiting for you with a sign saying ‘Access Trips’ as you exit customs at Casablanca’s airport.
+Group airport transfers at the specified airport/times in Morocco are included.
 If you would like a private transfer, to be picked up or dropped off on a different day, or brought somewhere other than the airport, please contact us.

 We do not book international flights to or from Morocco for our clients.
 If you would like assistance with purchasing your flights, please let us know and we will forward your contact information and trip details to our travel agent partner.